Exiv2/exiv2/msvc2005/ReadMe.txt

 3.1  buildall.bat
 3.2  Running the test suite

+4    Building Applications to use Exiv2

-4    Acknowledgment of prior work
+5    Acknowledgment of prior work
-4.1  Differences between inherited project and the exiv2 projects
+5.1  Differences between inherited project and the exiv2 projects

 ## End Table of Contents End ##
 ####